-Project of Kazan State University to digitize Kazan periodical press of the 19th-20th centuries.
-Includes «Казанские известия» (1811-1820), one of Russia's first provincial newspapers.
+Project to digitize Kazan periodical press of the 19th-20th centuries.
+Includes Kazanskie izvestiia (1811-1820), one of Russia's first provincial newspapers.

-Petrozavodsk State University's project to digitalize and publish the entire collection of one of Russia's first provincial newspapers in free access on the Web.
+Project to digitalize and publish the entire collection of one of Russia's first provincial newspapers.

-Full text database of articles from newspapers of the Ural region (1919).
-Selected titles are also available as page images from the Chelyabinsk Regional Universal Scientific Library.
-The site also includes «Власть народа» (1918).
-Additional resources are available on CD-ROM "Урал на изломе" (The Urals at the Crossroads). [*note - pages images on Web version are too small to read.
+Page images and full text database of articles from newspapers of the Ural region (1919).
+This site also includes Vlast' naroda (1918), [*note - pages images on Web version are too small to read.
 For best results, use a zoomable image viewer]

 Digital images of the "first Russian printed newspaper" (1702-1727).
 From the Russian National Library.